 The materiality analysis leads to the identification of the indicators that the initiative should report in order to disclose its performances regarding the matters that most affect its stakeholders.
 The Master Scorecard links every aspect to a number of indicators to be taken into account.
-For instance, the initiative in the example identified Patient quality of life as a relevant aspect, it should report on:
+For instance, the initiative in the example identified Patient quality of life as a relevant aspect, thus it should report on the indicators shown in Table 5.

-9 Sphere of control: refers to everything the initiative can control and is fully responsible for.
+&lt;sup>9 Sphere of control: refers to everything the initiative can control and is fully responsible for.
 Sphere of Influence: refers to the reaction the project expects to see as a result of its activities.
 (Source: Hivos ToC Guidelines, Theory of change thinking in practice.)